Voltz7788/Voltz7788/README.md

 **`Front End Dev`**

 Hello there! 👋🏾 Welcome to my Github!
 I'm a front-end developer, content creator and music producer.
-I also love to think about silly hypotheticals.
+If I'm not at my PC coding, I'm either at the gym or in my room thinking about silly hypotheticals for fun